IcelandicEsportsCircuit/IEC_Challengers_Series_1/Rulebook.md

 - Team A - Ban
 - Team A - Ban
 - Team B - Ban
-- Final Map Left Over
+- Final Map Left Over (Knife for sides)
 - Knife for sides

 **Best of Three’s**